LiterallyFabian/SchoolSoft-Lunchbot/README.md

-# SchoolSoft lunchbot (via Discord.py)
+# SchoolSoft lunch bot (via Discord.py)

 Simple Discord bot made in Python using [discord.py](https://github.com/Rapptz/discord.py) and the [Unofficial SchoolSoft API](https://github.com/lnus/schoolsoft-api) for showing the current lunch in schools using Schoolsoft.

-The code isn't very well structured, but everything should work fine
+**⚠ Note that this project is not maintained and will most likely no longer work as SchoolSoft have updated their login systems.**

 ## Setup
 Fill in your information in the keys.py file and run bot.py.